 Cartographies of Racial Justice Beyond Borders: Territories of Dispossession and Migration

 What does a map of the future look like?
-This summer, we hosted a cohort of 30 participants to engage in critical race theory, global migration studies, and speculative design to map the terrain of the future of global racial justice.
+Over the summer of 2021, we hosted a cohort of 30 participants to engage in critical race theory, global migration studies, and speculative design to map the terrain of the future of global racial justice.
 The Migrations initiative and the Mario Einaudi Center for International Studies hosted the inaugural Migrations summer institute, “Cartographies of Racial Justice Beyond Borders: Territories of Dispossession and Migration.”

 With a focus on borders as geopolitical constructs, we collectively considered the long history of planetary human migration, the timeline of racial capitalism, and the requisite geographies of dispossession.
 Participants were mentored, working in groups to create a speculative design digital atlas and podcast.
 Inspired by the urgent work of critical geographers and afro-futurists, mapping racial justice will engage horizons of abolitionism, Indigenous futurisms, decoloniality, and Black feminisms.
 Themes will include decolonial cartography, queer ecologies, climate justice, immigration rights, digital borderlands, and global surveillance.